FAA alleges city, airport operator have violated provisions of federal grants; future grant dollars could be halted

 That lawsuit is scheduled to go to trial later this month.
 The findings by the FAA are a separate matter, but Eurotec has acknowledged that it is the entity that filed the complaint with the FAA, which sparked the investigation by the federal agency.

 Hetrick Air Services is a Lawrence-based company.
 For many years it was owned by local businessman Lloyd Hetrick, who provided day-to-day operations at the airport.
-However, a group of local and regional investors led by Lawrence businessman Doug Compton now owns Hetrick Air Services, although Hetrick continues as an operator of the company.
+However, a group of local and regional investors led by Lawrence businessman Doug Compton bought Hetrick Air Services in recent years to start a charter aircraft service and to expand other services at the airport.

 As for the future of potential grants to the Lawrence Regional Airport, Sieben said there is concern on the city’s part that the FAA’s findings could make the airport ineligible for future grants, if the issues aren’t corrected promptly.